bartbilliet/LiveTranslate.App/README.md

 # SpeechTranslation mobile app
-v0.1 of a mobile app which can generate translated subtitles for any audio source.
+Alpha version of a mobile app which can generate translated subtitles for any audio source.
 Currently configured for Chinese, Japanese and Korean.

 ## Getting started